 Other robotic systems designed for minimally invasive surgery in areas such as neurosurgery and orthopedic surgery, or for research in tele-operated (remote) robotic surgery, exist as well.

 But while the technology is being utilized, it is not without its bumps.
-Physicians and hospitals are required to report all suspected medical device-related injuries or deaths to the FDA as well as the manufacturer; the manufacturer is then required to report to the FDA when a malfunctioning device is believed to have the potential to pose harm to the public, or when it is known that a device may have caused or may have been a contributing factor to an injury or death already reported.
+Physicians and hospitals are required to report all suspected medical device-related injuries or deaths to the FDA as well as the manufacturer; the manufacturer is then required to report to the FDA when a malfunctioning device is believed to have the potential to pose harm to the public, or when it is known that a device may have caused harm or may have been a contributing factor to an injury or death already reported.

 In July 2014, the FDA warned Intuitive that if it did not correct alleged violations stated in an increase of medical device reports (MDRs) then the company would be facing equipment seizures or fines.
 This warning came after a finding that the company was not adequately reporting adverse events and product corrections.

 But associate professor of surgery at Johns Hopkins University School of Medicine in Baltimore, Maryland, Dr. Martin Makary, claimed the self-reporting system is “haphazard and inconsistent.”
 Makary contributed to a review of over a decade’s worth of FDA data concerning adverse reports involved in the use of robot-assisted surgery.
 The review resulted in findings of 245 adverse incidents, including 71 total deaths and 174 serious injuries.

 Makary said these results show “a larger problem in health care.”
 “We lack standardized monitoring of new technology to properly evaluate it for safety and efficacy,” he was reported saying by the National Institutes of Health.